Denis Dupont: Racing career

 Dupont began his career in 2008 in Karting, he continued in karting until 2012.
-In 2014 he switched to the NASCAR Whelen Euro Series, he finished the season fifth in the Elite 2 class championship standings that year, having taken two victories.
-For 2016 he switched to the TCR BeNeLux Touring Car Championship, driving a SEAT León TCR for the Belgian RACB National Team partnering Sam Dejonghe.
+In 2014, he switched to the NASCAR Whelen Euro Series, he finished the season fifth in the Elite 2 class championship standings that year, having taken two victories.
+For 2016, he switched to the TCR BeNeLux Touring Car Championship, driving a SEAT León TCR for the Belgian RACB National Team partnering Sam Dejonghe.
 With the pair taking two victories.
 He continued in the series for 2017, again partnering Dejonghe.
 The pair having so far taken one victory.
-In 2017 he also took part in the GT4 European Series Northern Cup, partnering Jérôme Demay for the first three rounds.
+In 2017, he also took part in the GT4 European Series Northern Cup, partnering Jérôme Demay for the first three rounds.
 He scored a podium after leading his whole stint.
 He did not continue the season with the team and was replaced by Julien Darras.

-In September 2017 it was announced that he would race in the TCR International Series, driving an SEAT León TCR for Comtoyou Racing.
-He qualified 3rd in Dubai but had bad luck during the races and suffered from punctures.
+In September 2017, it was announced that Dupont would race in the TCR International Series, driving an SEAT León TCR for Comtoyou Racing.
+He qualified third in Dubai but had bad luck during the races and suffered from punctures.

 In February 2018, Dupont was confirmed as Comtoyou Racing's driver in an Audi RS3 LMS for 2018 WTCR campaign.
-He will score 2 podiums in the World championship that year.
+He would score two podiums in the World championship that year.

 In late 2022, it was announced Rockwell Autosport Development would be returning to the 2023 Michelin Pilot Challenge with a two car entry.
-Dupont was announced to drive the #15 car, With teammates Eric Rockwell and Nick Looijmans.
+Dupont was announced to drive the No. 15 car, With teammates Eric Rockwell and Nick Looijmans.